Weeknight Cravings Satisfied!

 If you avoid gluten, I can recommend Annie Chun's mai fun.
 These rice noodles cook up quickly and have a nice chew.
 Other good options are a good quality ramen noodle or even your favorite dried spaghetti works.
 The most important thing you need to do for this dish is not to overcook the noodles.
 If you aren’t using fresh noodles, make sure to cook the noodles just to al dente, with a little bite to them because you will be cooking them briefly in the sauce at the end.
 This will take less than a minute if using Marion’s noodle of choice: thin wonton noodles.

-PS If you want another noodle recipes, see my cumin lamb Indo-Chinese noodles.
+PS If you want another noodle recipe, see my cumin lamb Indo-Chinese noodles.

 20-Minute Sichuan Noodles